Here is an introduction to the issue of confinement and pointers to pages at this site that bear on the subject.

 Another type of allowed component is a factory requestor’s key which we will describe below.
 Factories are able to recognize keys to factories.

 The last type of component is a hole.
 The hole is unaccounted for by the builder but the factory accepts the hole and notes the hole’s identity.
 When we speak of the holes of a factory we mean both those components that were added to the factory as a hole, and also the holes of factories whose requestor’s keys are components of the factory.
 This is recursive.
 Typically holes are broadly known tools that are not formally in the form of a factory.
-Many, perhaps most, factories have no holes.
+Most factories have no holes.
 Here is how to leak a controlled amount of data for purposes of charging for service.
 See this for another useful hole.

-After the builder has added all of the holes that her program will require she seals the factory.
+After the builder has added all of the components that her program will require she seals the factory.
 Sealed factories no longer accept holes as components, nor do they accept requestor’s keys to factories with additional holes.
 The sealing operation on the builder’s key returns a requestor’s key to that factory.
-The requestor’s key is a capability that is distributed to and used by those who wish to use the program in the factory with assurance that the data that that program works on is not disclosed to other than the requestor.
+The requestor’s key is distributed to and used by those who wish to use the program in the factory with assurance that the data that that program works on is not disclosed to other than the requestor.
 Note that sealed factories can accept requestor’s keys to themselves so that their yield can create siblings to which to delegate subtasks.
 Sealed factories can accept requestor’s keys to other factories as well thus allowing impredicative patterns of mutual recursion.

 The principle function of a requestor’s key is to request the construction of a new object that will obey the program held by the factory and thus serve the requestor.
 This code will have access to the components of the factory but be unable to change what those components are.
 The factory can thus be invoked many times, each time producing a new object.
-Note that a requestor’s key is like a sensory capability in that the holder of a sensory capability can have no side effects by virtue of holding the capability.
+Note that a requestor’s key is like a sensory key in that the holder of a sensory key can have no side effects by virtue of holding the key.
 It is not sensory because the kernel is unable to determine this.
 Factory logic is able to determine that a requestor’s key is to a factory for factories are sibling’s to each other.

 Factory A is no less discreet than factory B when all of the holes in A are also in B. The requestor is able (and advised) to inquire of some familiar factory of known discretion, whether the requestor’s key is indeed to a factory and whether that factory is less discreet than the familiar factory.
 Being siblings, factories are able to discuss this between themselves.